openid/openid4vp_ble/main.md

         Adv Data: (32 byte)
             Adv Type: Complete Local Name
             flag: "LE General Discoverable Mode", "BR/EDR Not Supported"
-            Data: OPENID4VP_8520f0098930a754748b7ddcb43ef75a (5 bytes + 16 bytes ) Half of the random X25519 public key
+            Data: OVP_STADIONENTRANCE_8520f0098930a754748b7ddcb43ef75a (5 bytes + 16 bytes ) Half of the random X25519 public key
 ```

-The data in the Advertisement Packet contain the prefix "OPENID4VP" indicating that the verifier is ready to accept connections for OpenID 4 VPs.
+The data in the Advertisement Packet contain the prefix "OVP" indicating that the verifier is ready to accept connections for OpenID 4 VPs.
+A human readable name of the verifier is given in the next part delimited by a leading and a trailing `-`.
 The rest of the data packet after the "_" contain the first half of its public key (example: 8520f0098930a754748b7ddcb43ef75a) (max. available size 29 byte).

 Note: The remaining half of the key (16 byte of X25519 ([@!RFC7748]) - example: 0dbf3a0d26381af4eba4a98eaa9b4e6a) is being sent during the scan response.